 Many people, especially the young, struggle to achieve unrealistically thin body ideals and the occurrence of serious eating disorders is on the rise.
 Approximately 75,000 Danes suffer from an eating disorder, and the same number exhibit at-risk behaviour that can easily develop into an eating disorder.
 Out of the 75,000 who suffer from an eating disorder, 5,000 suffer from anorexia, 30,000 from bulimia and 40,000 from overeating.
 To that can be added an unknown number of people suffering from orthorexia and megarexia.

 Anorexia is often in focus when discussing the connection between the fashion industry and eating disorders.
 A serious societal issue, anorexia is a very dangerous condition and represents one of the most deadly diseases for young people.
 Many more people, however, suffer from bulimia, which often is not as physically apparent.
 As a result the charter addresses all forms of eating disorders.

-Danish Fashion Ethical Charter focuses on three core values involving accountability, compassionate respect and health:
+Danish Fashion Ethical Charter focuses on four core values involving accountability, compassionate respect and health:

 Danish Fashion Ethical Charter consists of four general rules:

 Models must be at least 16 years of age in order to work.

 Models who are 15 years of age can be given dispensation to work if accompanied by an adult.
 Models under 15 can only work with children’s and teenage clothing and likewise must be accompanied by an adult (which the agency arranges).
 The charter also refers to the Danish Working Environment Act.

 Clients (fashion companies, photographers, magazines, ad agencies and others) commit to serving models nutritious and healthy food at jobs that last more than two hours.